Markus Åkesson

 Markus Åkesson (born 10 July 1975) is a Swedish artist working with painting and glass sculpture.
 He lives and works in Nybro, Sweden with his wife, the ceramist Ellen Ehk.
-His painting studio is in the former Glass Factory at Pukeberg in Nybro and he collaborates with the glass studio Kosta Boda.
+His painting studio is in the former glass factory at Pukeberg in Nybro and he collaborates with the glass studio Kosta Boda.
 He is one of the most prominent international painters in the neo-figurative style.

-He is represented by Galerie Da-End in Paris, Berg Gallery in Stockholm and by VIDA Museum & Konsthall on Öland in Sweden.
-His works are represented in private and public collections such as The Alice L. Walton Foundation, The Lord James Palumbo Collection, Jacques-Antoine Granjon Collection, and Foundation Francés.